Forbidden Diary Cast

 British Man

-Jay Simon is heard in 3 episodes of Seasons 1942 and 1943.
+Jay Simon is heard in three episodes of Seasons 1941 and 1942 as a British expatriate adjusting to internment.

 Deanna Johnston